 - Storage: Keep leftovers stored in an airtight container lined with paper towels for up to 3 days.
 Freezing is not recommended.
 Reheat in a preheated 400°F (200°C) oven or 375°F (190°C) air fryer until crisp and reheated (about 10 minutes in the oven and 5 minutes in the air fryer).

-- Variations: Feel free to add a little Cajun flair by adding your favorite Cajun seasoning to the cornflour mixture, or add some heat with a teaspoon of cayenne pepper.
+- Variations: Feel free to add a little Cajun flair by adding your favorite store-bought or homemade Cajun seasoning to the cornflour mixture, or add some heat with a teaspoon of cayenne pepper.

 Nutritional Information